Mayor & Council

 Council Place 3

 Wayne was born in Chickasaw, Alabama on January 7, 1956 and has spent most of his life as a resident of Saraland.
-He graduated from Satsuma High School in 1974 and went on to attend the University of Southern Mississippi majoring in Music Education.
+He is a 1974 graduate of Satsuma High School and went on to attend the University of Southern Mississippi majoring in Music Education.

 After leaving USM in 1976, Wayne worked his way into sales management for a large wholesale grocery company where he learned the importance of excellent customer service in an extremely competitive industry.
-In 1983, he left the grocery business to learn the coffee service business in Knoxville, Tennessee.
-He rose quickly within the ranks of the business, becoming a District Manager in 1984, and then promotion to Regional Manager for the southeast US in 1985 and in May of 1987 he returned to Saraland and started his own coffee service business which is still based in Saraland today.
+In 1983, he left the grocery business to join a coffee service company located in Knoxville, Tennessee.
+He rose quickly within the ranks of the business, becoming a District Manager in 1984, and then promotion to Regional Manager for the Southeast US in 1985.
+In May of 1987 he returned to Saraland and started his own coffee service business, Azalea Coffee Service, Inc. which is still based in Saraland today.

-Over the years, Wayne has been active in coaching Little League baseball, has been active as a “softball and band parent”.
+Over the years, Wayne has been active as a Little League baseball coach and as a “softball and band parent/grandparent.”